 Establishing a succession pool for senior university management, attracting specialists with experience in international and Russian Universities and research organizations;

-Putting into force a number of international and internal academic mobility programs for faculty and researchers (internships, advanced training, professional re-training, exchange programs, etc.);
+Putting into force a number of international and internal academic mobility programs for faculty members and researchers (internships, advanced training, professional re-training, exchange programs, etc.);

 Improvement of tertiary education – postgraduate programs and doctorates;